haskellfoundation/tech-proposals/proposals/CHARTER.md

 HFTT Members are tasked with the following responsibilities:

-- communicating with the community regarding technical the Haskell Foundation Technical Proposal (HFTP) process goings-on
+- Communicate with the community regarding technical the Haskell Foundation Technical Proposal (HFTP) process goings-on
 - Attend monthly HFTP meetings, weighing in pros and cons of every HFTP
-- accepting, postponing or rejecting each HFTP
+- Accept, postpone or reject each HFTP
-- Shepherding and reporting regarding the status of their assigned HFTPs.
+- Report regarding the status of assigned HFTPs when designated a shepherd
-- Hold elections as members' terms expire
+- Hold elections as member terms expire

 ## Delegated powers